moses-shenassa/llm-prompt-framework-and-eval-suite/README.md

 - **Vector retrieval integration**: evaluate retrieval‑augmented generation (RAG) prompts and measure groundedness.
 - **CI pipeline**: GitHub Actions that run `pytest` + a small eval suite on each PR and block regressions.

-These are all directions a real team might take this codebase when integrating into production LLM workflows.

----

-## Repo Metadata (for GitHub UI)

-Suggestions when configuring the GitHub repo:

-- **Description:**
-  `Prompt engineering framework + evaluation harness for LLM workflows (classification, summarization, extraction).`
-- **Topics / Tags:**
-  `llm`, `prompt-engineering`, `evaluation`, `python`, `openai-api`, `anthropic`, `ai-safety`, `model-drift`, `hallucination-reduction`

-Also recommended:

-- Pin this repo in your GitHub profile as a hero project.
-- Create a `v1.0.0` release once the README, docs, and tests are in a good state.

 ---

 ## Project Structure